by PureNature January 10, 2018

 Need a hand to get started?
 We’ve got just the thing!

-Here's our Basic Balm Recipe to get you started or PureNature’s fantastic “Make Your Own Calendula Balm Kit" contains everything you need to make two jars of healing Calendula Balm.
+Here's our DIY Natural Balm Recipe with a How-To-Video to get you started or PureNature’s fantastic “Make Your Own Calendula Balm Kit" contains everything you need to make two jars of healing Calendula Balm.
 It’s the perfect way to break into balm-making and will no doubt give you the confidence to make your own recipe in the future.
 Give it a go!

 Comments will be approved before showing up.